mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/gmm_example_clustering_K_wrong.png" alt="drawing" width="700"/></center>

-On the left, you can see two of the "true" clusters are being subsumed by a single Gaussian.
-On the right, some of the "true" clusters are being broken down into multiple smaller clusters.
+On the left, you can see the true GMM with each point colored according to the Gaussian from which each was sampled.
+In the middle, we fit a GMM to the data using two Gaussians (i.e, $$K = 2$$).
+Notice that two of the true clusters are being grouped into a single cluster.
+On the right, we fit a GMM with five Gaussians (i.e., $$K = 5$$).
+Notice that some of the true clusters are divided into multiple smaller clusters.

-Furthermore, GMM's are good for finding clusters that are shaped like "blobs" -- that is, sets of datapoints that form ellipsoid-like clusters.
+Another important point is that GMM's are good for finding clusters that are shaped like "blobs" -- that is, sets of datapoints that form ellipsoid-like clusters.
 When the data forms more complex structures, GMM's may not produce clusters that make intuitive sense.
 For example, take a dataset consisting of two concentric rings.
 A GMM searching for two "blob-like" clusters will not be capable of separating the inner ring from the outer ring.
 As seen below, the GMM splits each ring in half and assigns each half to a cluster:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/gmm_example_rings.png" alt="drawing" width="400"/></center>

 Maximum-likelihood estimation for GMM's via the EM algorithm